gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 the stone-lined burning pit behind the outhouses, just as she had a hundred times before, and sadly surveyed the clutter of broken wooden house soldiers.
-She couldn't see her family's, but that one was Donaien and Armaend's---they had repainted it and their door in yellow and blue when they got married.
+She couldn't see her family's, but that one was Donaien and Armaend's—they had repainted it and their door in yellow and blue when they got married.
 And that one over there with its arm broken off, that had been Mareille's, and…